isayev/ased3/README.md

 ### ASED3

-### NOTE: Modifified version without OpenMP flags for compatibility
+### NOTE: Modified version without OpenMP flags for compatibility
 This project implements a Grimme D3 Calculator for ASE.